scenerystack/community/docs/reference/api/joist/packageJSON.md

 # packageJSON

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/packageJSON.ts](https://github.com/phetsims/joist/blob/main/js/packageJSON.ts) for the most up-to-date information.

 ## Overview

 Make the package.json contents available to the simulation, so it can access the version, sim name, etc.